-In our study, we will take a fresh look at the life of Jacob and his contribution to shaping the nation of Israel.
-We will look at Jacob from a Jewish perspective and see why truthfulness is considered Jacob's prevailing characteristic.
+So let's take a fresh look at the life of Jacob and his contribution to the nation of Israel.
+We will look at Jacob from a Jewish perspective and see why truthfulness is considered his prevailing characteristic.
 We will discover how Jacob fought to remain true to God's will for his life.
-The Christian Bible affirms that role in the book of Romans: "Yet, before the twins were born or had done anything good or bad-in order that God's purpose in election might stand: not by works but by him who calls-she was told, "The older will serve the younger" (Romans 9:11-12).

-Together, let us grow in our understanding of the man from whom emerged a nation and a people, Israel, and of the enduring lessons his life has for Christians and Jews.
+And together, let us grow in our understanding of the man from whom emerged a nation and a people, Israel, and of the enduring lessons his life has for Christians and Jews.